ZhuangQu/LFM4Ads/README.md

 python main.py cuda:0
 ```
 Change `cuda:0` to `cpu` if no GPU.
-The downstream AUCs will be saved in `result.csv`.
+Downstream AUCs will be saved in `result.csv`.
-The AUCs in paper are averaged over 100 trials.
+AUCs in paper are averaged over 100 trials.